DivyanshuBhadoria/CreativeProgrammingAndElectronics/finalProjectSummer2020/README.md

 One of the problems I faced was that I wanted to animate the moving birds without erasing the tree.
 My final solution

-was to continue refreshing the whole screen, but also redraw the tree.
+was to save the coordinates of the tree, and redraw it every frame.

 Here is my schematic: